1833 Treaty of Chicago: Ratification and implementation

-Commissioner of Indian Affairs Herring and Secretary of War Cass, considered the treaty to be a significant success for the United States.
+Commissioner Herring and Secretary Cass both considered the treaty to be a significant success for the United States.
 Herring told the opening of the Fall 1833 session of the United States Congress:

 The treaty comes particularly commended in the fact of total cession without any reservation, thereby ensuring the prompt emigration of the Indians.

 In a report to the president, Secretary Cass lauded that the Natives were better off west of the Mississippi, declaring that they were, "comfortable and contented" there.
 He also celebrated seeing the land north of the Ohio River and West of the Mississippi River "cleared of the embarrassments of Indian relations."

 Despite the glowing endorsements of Secretary Cass and Secretary Herring, it soon became clear that the treaty would face strong opposition within the United States Senate.
 One reason was that immediately after the agreement was first reached in 1833, accusations of fraud and foul play alleging schemes of self-enrichment were made against individuals that had negotiated the treaty.
 Another reason was that United States Senators felt that Native treaties were beginning to cost too much.

 The primary corruption allegation was the allegation that Governor Porter had shown favor to two families with connections to him, the Kinzies and the Forsyths.
 Members of those families were to profit a cumulative $100,000 from under terms of the treaty.
 It looked suspicious that each member of the Kinzie family earned nearly identical sums of money under the treaty's terms.
 Porter's connection to the Kinzies and Forsyths was further given bad optics with the fact that John J. Kinzie and B. B. Kerchavel (the latter being the husband of Maria Forsyth) had been given a virtual monopoly on furnishing goods to the treaty negotiation meetings for which they made a 50% profit.
 Additional, many government officials had been hosted at the Kinzie residence during the negotiations and had well-compensated the Kinzie for the accommodations.
 Porter made efforts to refute the allegations of wrongdoing.

 Finding the Porter's refutations of the corruption allegations satisfactory, President Jackson submitted the treaty to the United States Senate on January 10, 1834, requesting that the Senate give its approval to the treaty.
 To address the allegations of corruption, Jackson recommended that an individual agent be sent to go to Chicago and investigate the claims there.
 The Senate referred the treaty to the Senate Committee on Indian Affairs.
 After giving due consideration to objections to the treaty, the committee decided that there was not a need for it to fight the treaty's ratification.
 On April 2, 1834, the committee submitted its report and recommendations to the full Senate.
 On October 1, 1834, alterations to the treaty were proposed.